 India's Paytm crashes in market debut, business model questioned

-That was not far off 1,560 rupees - the level representing a 20% decline from its open which would trigger the exchange's circuit breaker and halt trading for the day
+Despite fears that Paytm's market debut might be less than stellar, its steep plunge was astonishing, as shares changed hands at 1,614 rupees in afternoon trade versus the offer price of 2,150 rupees

-Indian digital payments firm Paytm tumbled 26% on its maiden day of trade, with investors questioning its lack of profits and the lofty valuations it gained in the country's largest-ever IPO.
+Indian digital payments firm Paytm tumbled 25% on its maiden day of trade on Thursday, with investors questioning its lack of profits and the lofty valuations it gained in the country's largest-ever IPO.

-While there had been some expectations that Paytm's market debut could underwhelm, the steep plunge on Thursday was astonishing.
+Founder and CEO Vijay Shekhar Sharma, who was visibly crying with joy at the opening ceremony, later told Reuters that he was unperturbed by the slide and did not regret listing in India.

-That was not far off 1,560 rupees - the level representing a 20% decline from its open which would trigger the exchange's circuit breaker and halt trading for the day.
+"One day does not decide what our future is," he said.
+"It is new business model and it takes a lot for somebody to understand it straightforward... there is a lot for us to bring to the markets and the market participants."

-Backed by China's Ant Group and Japan's SoftBank, the fintech company grew rapidly after Uber listed it as a quick payment option in India and has expanded into a plethora of services - insurance and gold sales, movie and flight ticketing, bank deposits and remittances.
+Paytm, backed by China's Ant Group and Japan's SoftBank, grew rapidly after Uber listed it as a quick payment option in India and has expanded into a plethora of services - insurance and gold sales, movie and flight ticketing, bank deposits and remittances.

 Investors and analysts on Thursday appeared to lack faith.